deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/webservices.rst

 Adding custom output formats
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Using option element ``CustomFormat``, it possible to plug-in your own Java classes to generate the output for a specific mime type (e.g. a binary format)
+Using option element ``CustomFormat``, it is possible to plug-in your own Java classes to generate the output for a specific mime type (e.g. a binary format)

 +-----------+-------------+---------+------------------------------------------------------+
 | Option    | Cardinality | Value   | Description                                          |